Wellness Wednesday: The Snow Snacking Edition – Why Do Dogs Eat Snow?

 Is Eating Snow Healthy for Dogs?

-1. Moderation is Key: Occasional snow snacking is generally harmless, but excessive ingestion may lead to lower body temperature, so monitor your pup’s intake.
+- Moderation is Key: Occasional snow snacking is generally harmless, but excessive ingestion may lead to lower body temperature, which is bad for the dog if you are in the middle of a long winter walk.
+Read our guide on tips to help keep your dog warm on a winter walk.

-2. Avoid Contaminated Snow: Be cautious of snow near roads or treated with de-icing agents, as these can be harmful if ingested.
+- Avoid Contaminated Snow: Be cautious of salt near roads or treated with de-icing agents, as these can be harmful if ingested.

 Cautionary Notes